Geoffrey I of Villehardouin

 Geoffrey I of Villehardouin (Geoffroi I^{er} de Villehardouin) (c.
 1169 – c.
 1229) was a French knight from the County of Champagne who joined the Fourth Crusade.
 He participated in the conquest of the Peloponnese and became the second prince of Achaea (1209/1210–c.
 1229).

 Under his reign, the Principality of Achaea became the direct vassal of the Latin Empire of Constantinople.
-He extended the borders of his principality, but the closing years of his rule were marked by his conflict with the church.
+He extended the borders of his principality.

 Early years and the Fourth Crusade

-Geoffrey was the eldest son of John of Villehardouin and his wife, Céline of Briel.
-He married one Elisabeth, traditionally identified with Elisabeth of Chappes, a scion of a fellow crusader family, an identification rejected by Longnon.
+Geoffrey was the eldest son of Céline of Briel and John of Villehardouin.
+He married one Elisabeth, who may be Elisabeth of Chappes, a scion of a fellow crusader family, an identification rejected by Longnon.

-He took the cross with his uncle, Geoffrey of Villehardouin, the future chronicler of the Fourth Crusade, at a tournament of Écry-sur-Aisne in late November 1199.
-Geoffrey were among the crusaders who went directly to Syria.
-Thus he was not present at the occupation of Constantinople by the crusaders on 13 April 1204.

-But hearing of the capture of the great city on the Bosporus, he decided to sail west in the summer of 1204.
-But the weather became bad, and adverse winds drove him westward.
-He landed at Modon (now Methoni, Greece) in the southern Peloponnese where he spent the winter of 1204–1205.